+Area of reduced service

+Drumcondra -

-Area of reduced service A Drumcondra - Grace Park Road, This area is dominated by institutional lands including sports grounds.
+This area is dominated by institutional lands Grace Park Road, including sports grounds.
 It merges with Clonliffe Rd in the aforementioned deficit area in the Central Area.
+There is a proposed new park within the grounds of St Josephs which will help service this area on completion.

+Donnycarney

-There is a proposed new park within the grounds of St Josephs which will help service this area on completion. В Donnycarney This is a largely mixed use area, with a number of private sports facilities such as Clontarf Rugby and Golf Club.
+This is a largely mixed use area, with a number of private sports facilities such as Clontarf Rugby and Golf Club.
 The grounds of the Casino under the management of the Office of Public Works is also within this area which provides adequate open space.
 St Anne's Park (Flagship) also services this area.
 There are no new parks proposed for this area.
-C Belmayne This area is characterised by new housing estates surrounded by undeveloped lands.
-There are also some retail and industrial uses.
-The undeveloped land is zoned for residential uses.
-A Community Grade 1 park will be provided as part of new residential development and further open space will be provided along the River Mayne corridor.